Posted in | News | Quantum Optics

 Mode Hybridization Expands Nonlinear Bandwidth on Photonic Chips

-In a paper published in the journal Advanced Photonics, researchers demonstrated broadband nonlinear frequency conversion using mode-hybridization on X-cut thin film lithium niobate.
-They achieved broadband second-harmonic generation with a 3-dB bandwidth of 13 nm in a micro-racetrack resonator.
+In a paper published in the journal Advanced Photonics, researchers demonstrated broadband nonlinear frequency conversion using mode-hybridization on X-cut thin-film lithium niobate.
+This technique enabled broadband second-harmonic generation (SHG) with a 3-dB bandwidth of 13 nm within a micro-racetrack resonator.

 Mode Hybridization Expands Nonlinear Bandwidth on Photonic Chips